MicrosoftDocs/learn/learn-pr/startups/fundamentals/includes/2-found-startup.md

 As a founder you should think about your own risk tolerance at the beginning of the startup journey.
 If you have cofounders, this is an excellent time to have a frank and open conversation about each individual's risk profile and financial situation and whether you're collectively aligned on these fronts.

+> [!TIP]
-**Ask yourself:** How much cash am I willing to put into this company?
+> Ask yourself: How much cash am I willing to put into this company?
 How much income am I willing to forego as I work on this company instead of doing other paid work?
 What is the minimum income that I need to generate, and can I do that while working on this startup?
 What are my financial objectives, and will they be met by building this startup?

 ## Are the cofounders aligned?